arianahabas/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What problem does the context API help solve?

+The Context API was created to solve a specific problem in react, sharing state down a component tree.
+Similar to the solution that Redux and React-Redux libraries solve, this solution prevents prop drilling.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions: are kind of events and they are just objects, they are passed through the reducer in order to change state.
+Reducers: its job is to check the type of an action and create a new state.
+It then passes the state to store and then the view is updated
+Store: store provides a universal data storage
+It means that there is only one place which represents state of application, and your UI listens to it. ...
+In React-Redux applications, when your Redux is a single source of truth, it means that the only way to change your data in UI is to dispatch redux action which will change state within redux reducer.

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global, and your component state is local.
+Application state is better to use when you have a very large App.

 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is a middleware that looks at every action that passes through the system and if its a function it calls that function.
+Middleware (thunk) extends the stores abilities and lets you write async logic that interacts with the store.
+SOO...
+With redux-thunk you can handle asynchronous actions rather than synchronous actions.

 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Context API.
+Seemed pretty simple to use!

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.